jjthom87/evh/ready/mysql_developer_working_with_data/lesson/README.md

 # Working with Database Data

-## Importing data from .csv file to database
+## 1. Importing data from .csv file to database and creating 'countries' table
 * In MySql Developer:
   * Step 1
     * On the left hand side, under "Schemas", you will see your 'first_sql' database listed